 The thinly sliced zucchini is salted lightly to make the texture softer.
 I let them sit like this and rinse the salt off after about 15 minutes and pat them dry.

 There will be some delicious broth-like moisture in the bottom of the dish.
 Don’t throw this away!
-I like to scoop it on the bottom of my plate or I also like to serve it in a bowl so this juice can be easily scooped up.
+I like to scoop it on the bottom of my plate or serve it in a bowl so this juice can be easily scooped up.
 This is also a great meal to take along for pot lucks or summer parties.

 Love summer ….. xo